How Mali's 'Black Panther' became a football icon

 The death of Africa's first superstar footballer, despite playing in an era when television coverage was minimal in contrast to today, has prompted a range of tributes, with Didier Drogba calling him "one of the greatest legends of African football".

-Meanwhile, Saint-Etienne deferentially wrote: "The Black Panther is gone, taking a piece of our club with him".
+Meanwhile, Saint-Etienne deferentially wrote: "The Black Panther is gone, taking a piece of our club with him."

 In light of his starring role for Les Verts, with whom he won eight trophies in five years, it was a fitting tribute for a forward who lit up French football with his sublime skill and immeasurable talent.